André De Tienne, Ph.D., Editor-in-Chief

-Manuscripts may be divided as appropriate into sections with descriptive headings—but not numbers alone.
+Manuscripts may be divided as appropriate into numbered sections with descriptive headings—but not numbers alone.
 Single quote marks are to be used for quoted material within double quotes; brackets are to be used within parentheses; and italics are to be used (sparingly) for emphasized expressions and terminology from other languages.
 Only verbatim materials should be placed in quotes.
 If punctuation is not part of the original material, it should be placed outside of the quotation.

 Accordingly, in those cases where source work and access volume differ, the relation of the two including any discrepancy of dates and publishers, and mediator between source and access where there is the added discrepancy of language (i.e., the special case of translations), and whatever additional information or glosses seem useful is given in the list of references at the end of the manuscript.
-This list is to be arranged alphabetically by last name of authors, all in capital letters.
+That list is to be arranged alphabetically by last name of authors, all in capital letters.

 Please refer to the SSA Style Sheet (above) for further information and clarification regarding formatting requirements.